Learn about this surgery that removes fat and shapes areas of the body. Understand the risks, what to expect and how to prepare.

 Liposuction isn’t considered an overall weight-loss method or a weight-loss alternative.
 People who are overweight can lose more weight through diet and exercise or through other kinds of surgery than with liposuction.

-You may be a candidate for liposuction if you have too much body fat in specific spots but otherwise have a stable body weight.
+Liposuction may work for you if you have a lot of body fat in specific places but otherwise have a stable body weight.